fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 # Terminology

-Terminology used in this document is defined in {{!TERMINOLOGY}}.
+Terminology used in this document is defined in {{TERMINOLOGY}}.
 Readers should consult that document before applying the methodology defined here.
-Where a term overlaps with {{!RFC1242}} or {{!RFC8238}}, the terminology document provides AI fabric context extensions; the foundational definitions in those RFCs remain authoritative for general network benchmarking.
+Where a term overlaps with {{RFC1242}} or {{RFC8238}}, the terminology document provides AI fabric context extensions; the foundational definitions in those RFCs remain authoritative for general network benchmarking.

-The following terms are bench-specific extensions used only in this document and are not redefined in {{!TERMINOLOGY}}:
+The following terms are bench-specific extensions used only in this document and are not redefined in {{TERMINOLOGY}}:

 | Term | Definition |
 |---|---|